ros/geometry2/tf_conversions/index.rst

 PoseMath
 --------

+PoseMath is a utility that makes it easy to work with :class:`PyKDL.Frame`'s.
-The posemath module is useful for working with poses from a variety of
-sources: from :meth:`tf.Transformer.lookupTransform`, from :mod:`opencv`
+It can work with poses from a variety of sources: :meth:`tf.Transformer.lookupTransform`, :mod:`opencv` and ROS messages.
-or from ROS messages.
 It has utility functions to convert between these types and the :class:`PyKDL.Frame` pose representation.

 .. doctest::